London’s Downing Street, home of the British Prime Minister, was built by a Puritan from Massachusetts who switched sides in the English Civil War.

 Sir George Downing’s brother John was married to the infamous Mehitabel Braybrooke, accused of witchcraft during the Salem witch trials.
 Although George and his parents had returned to England, most of his younger siblings remained in the Massachusetts Bay Colony.

-The author of this story, Donna Gawell, is a genealogist and author, most recently of The Redemption of Mehitabel Braybrooke, to be released by Heritage Beacon in March 2018.
+The author of this story, Donna Gawell, is a genealogist and author, most recently of The Redemption of Mehitabel Braybrooke, released by Heritage Beacon.
 She maintains at https://donnagawell.com/.
 Sir George Downing is high on her list of ancestors of whom she is not proud to claim.